299C.10 Identification data required.

 (3) persons reasonably believed by the arresting officer to be fugitives from justice;

-(5) juveniles referred by a law enforcement agency to a diversion program for a felony or gross misdemeanor offense.
+(5) juveniles referred by a law enforcement agency to a diversion program for a felony or gross misdemeanor offense; and

 (b) Unless the superintendent of the bureau requires a shorter period, within 24 hours the fingerprint records and other identification data specified under paragraph (a) must be forwarded to the bureau on such forms and in such manner as may be prescribed by the superintendent.

-(c) Prosecutors, courts, and probation officers shall attempt to ensure that the required identification data is taken on a person described in paragraph (a).
+(c) Prosecutors, courts, and probation officers and their agents, employees, and subordinates shall attempt to ensure that the required identification data is taken on a person described in paragraph (a).
+Law enforcement may take fingerprints of an individual who is presently on probation.

 (d) For purposes of this section, a targeted misdemeanor is a misdemeanor violation of section 169A.20 (driving while impaired), 518B.01 (order for protection violation), 609.224 (fifth degree assault), 609.2242 (domestic assault), 609.746 (interference with privacy), 609.748 (harassment or restraining order violation), or 617.23 (indecent exposure).